LukePappa/Ourism/text.md

 The universe is an infinite act of self-realization, as each part of itself subjectively perceives the timeline wherein it comes to apprehend bliss as the only reality.
-You may dedicate yourself to this end by cultivating mental clarity through summoning it at will repeatedly each and every day.
+You may dedicate yourself to this end by cultivating mental clarity.